 A presentation on the metal alloy leak sealing technology was given to other utilities attending the Eurodoble conference in Rome in October 2022.

 On completion of WS1, a press release was made by National Grid to promote the work which had already started to be used within the business. https://www.nationalgrid.com/novel-anti-leak-tech-helps-keep-national-grid-substations-service-during-sf6-repairs.
-This was picked up and reported by, among others, Energy Live News, Utility Week, Industrial News, Current News websites.
+This was picked up and reported by, among others, Energy Live News, Utility Week, Industrial News, and Current News websites.